Lake Weed Regulations

 Trent Severn Waterway

 The Trent Severn is considered a historic waterway and governed by Parks Canada, so property owners on the Trent need a work permit to cut aquatic weeds.
 Permit applications are accepted between January and June each year.
 Lake Simcoe and Couchiching are exempt.
-For questions regarding your Trent-Severn project, contact Parks Canada’s Justin Gerow at 705-750-4935
+For the Trent Severn Work Permit application click here.

 Timing – When Can We Start?

 Now that you have deciphered whether you need a permit or not, (hopefully not!) the next step is to see when we are allowed to cut.
-Removing floating weeds is ok any time of the year, but for everything else, here are the MNR’s guidelines to lake weed cutting timing windows based around fish spawning.
+Removing floating weeds is ok any time of the year, but for anything living, here are MNR’s guidelines to lake weed cutting timing windows based around fish spawning.
 Generally, the window to cut is between July 15th and September 15th.

 Private ponds and lagoons are exempt from these regulations!